My father knew his time was almost up - General Ogolla's son

 His son revealed that General Ogolla always kept a Bible with him, considering it his most cherished possession.

-As General Ogolla's family and loved ones prepare to lay him to rest at his home in Siaya on April 21, they do so with a profound sense of loss but also with a deep appreciation for his legacy of service, humility, and faith.
+As General Ogolla's family and loved ones laid him to rest at his home in Siaya on April 21, they did so with a profound sense of loss but also with a deep appreciation for his legacy of service, humility, and faith.

 JOIN OUR PULSE COMMUNITY!